Village Craft and Candle

 -

-× Breadcrumb trails only appear on some pages, they disappear once user gets to a specific product page.
+× Breadcrumb trails only appeared on some pages and sometimes disappear once user gets to a specific product page.

 ✓ Breadcrumb trails should remain consistent throughout and accurately reflect the path the user took to get there.